Your Buying Guide for the Best Antivirus in 2017

 Is free antivirus good enough?

-Our tests focus on paid-for and free AV products.
+Our tests focus on paid-for and free AV products, although there are a few free options here too.
 Paid-for AV products usually offer better technical support and more comprehensive protection features than free programs, but free is free and some free packages can still give paid packages a run for their money.
 Internet security suites go further still, offering firewalls, parental controls, identity theft protection and more.

 Antivirus test scores

-Bitdefender has a fine technical reputation.
-The 2017 version delivers the usual top drawer protection in a simple, no-fuss style, and carries plenty of genuinely useful features.
+Bitdefender has a fine technical reputation, too.
+The 2018 version delivers the usual top drawer protection in a simple, no-fuss style, and carries plenty of genuinely useful features.
 It should be near the top of any family antivirus shopping list.

 Norton Security Deluxe 2017